Problems with navigation in Cortona3D viewers

 In some cases, the needed navigation module in Cortona is not activated.
 This may happen on Windows 7 OS with the Internet Explorer’s Protected Mode enabled.
 This may also occur when the local VRML scene has never been loaded and the user attempts to load the VRML scene on a website.
 This is to do with the Internet Explorer security settings: when viewing a website with a Cortona3D publication, the system does not allow Cortona3D to store the navigation modules in the registry.
 This issue can affect the following actions:

 - Scroll wheel doesn't zoom in or out; and

 - Rotate function does not rotate the object (left click and drag).

 There are several different ways to fix this problem:

 - Launch the standard VRML scene:

-- Launch the web site with Cortona3D publication, start 3D, right click in Cortona3, select Properties > Help > User’s Guide (click Show button on the left), select the chapter Using Cortona3D Viewer in HTML Documents, scroll to the bottom, select the link See how it works.
+- Launch the website with Cortona3D publication, start 3D, right-click in Cortona3, select Properties > Help > User’s Guide (click the Show button on the left), and select the chapter Using Cortona3D Viewer in HTML Documents, scroll to the bottom, select the link See how it works.

 - Reinstall Cortona3D; on the last page of the installer, make sure the Show sample VRML scene option is selected.

-Any of these options launch the standard VRML scene from the local disk, which allows Cortona3D to save the correct keys in the registry; this should resolve navigation problems.
+Any of these options launch the standard VRML scene from the local disk, allowing Cortona3D to save the correct keys in the registry; this should resolve navigation problems.